oscarlai1998/tp/docs/team/kewenlok.md

 ### Contributions beyond the project team

 1. Advised other teams on implementation of certain features such as data storage.
-1. Performed bug hunting on other products such as [MojoHr](https://github.com/AY2021S2-CS2113-W10-2/tp).
+1. Performed bug hunting, reviewed UG and DG on other products such as [MojoHr](https://github.com/AY2021S2-CS2113-W10-2/tp).
-1. Recommended possible fixes for bug found on other products.
-1. Reviewed UG and DG for other teams and provided suggestions for improvement.